caro46/Pipa_parva/preparing_pipa_data.md

 Scythe seems to have resolved my k-mer issues.
 Let's use the data obtained from trimming with trimmomatic + scythe as input for quake.

 [AdapterRemoval v2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4751634/), [github page](https://github.com/MikkelSchubert/adapterremoval/), seems to be a pretty good program to try if `scythe` does not work as well as expected.
+Couldn't easily install it on Sharcnet so try [skewer](https://github.com/relipmoc/skewer)

 ```